Closing a Fireplace

 It is at this stage you will need to check the builders have not capped off the chimney.
 Call in a Corgi registered plumber to test the flue.
 Please do not assume that because it looks clear it is suitable for a fire that has any kind of exhaust fumes.
 At worst, your flue may have to be lined.

 A flue for an open fire should be a minimum of 185mm square or 200mm diameter and if you intend to burn bituminous coal then a diameter of 225mm is required.
-Acceptable linings for different fires are quoted in the building regulations and a guide to these regulations can be bought by clicking on this link.
+Acceptable linings for different fires are quoted in the building regulations.

 You can now make good any areas of brickwork and plaster that have been damaged.
 This should be done using lime mortar, which is less susceptible to cracking in the heat.
 The mix for this will be 4 parts soft sand, 2 parts lime and 1 part cement.
 All of the materials mentioned in these help sheets are available from builders merchants.